jpe17/GHIssuesAgent/README.md

 ## 🤝 Contributing

 1. Follow the modular architecture
-2. Add tests for new features
+2. Add tests for new features using real API calls
 3. Ensure all tests pass
 4. Update documentation as needed